For the Press

 Press Release

-Local residents started the Art Fair in 1963 as a fundraiser to help create a volunteer fire department for our remote Kings Mountain community.
-The first fair, held in a red barn in the community, featured mostly local artists and raised $50.
+60 years ago in 1963, local residents started the Kings Mountain Art Fair as a fundraiser to help create a volunteer fire department after a devastating house fire.
+The first fair, held in a red barn on Skyline, featured mostly local artists and raised $50.

 Over the years, the Kings Mountain Art Fair has worked to reduce its environmental impact and is now focused on a goal of “Zero Waste,” with efforts to send as little refuse to a landfill as possible.
 Zero Waste is a fair-wide effort, from the artists who incorporate upcycled materials into their art to the recyclable and compostable items used to serve food and beverages in the cook shack.

 Because much of the art is fragile, pets are not permitted on the fairgrounds.
-People hike, bike, and drive to the Fair.
-Bicycle racks are available and many hiking trails lead to the Fair.
-Since the location is in the coastal redwood forest, we recommend dressing in layers, as temperatures can vary dramatically through the day.
-Enhanced health and safety protocols will be followed; please check www.kingsmountainartfair.org for up-to-date information.
+People hike, bike, and drive to the fair.
+Bicycle racks are available and many hiking trails lead to the fair.
+Shuttle service is provided for those who choose to drive and park along Skyline Blvd.
+Since the location is approximately 2050 ft above sea level and in the coastal redwood forest, temperatures can vary dramatically through the day and dressing in layers is recommended.
+Artist’s work can be previewed and shopped online before, during and after the fair at kingsmountainartfair.org.

 Photographs